cehrig/aarch64-cm4-lfs/Readme.md

 # RPi CM4 LFS environment
-The repo build a aarch64 cross-compile toolchain (stage 1) and LFS environment (stage 2) to be run on a Raspberry Pi Compute Module 4.
+The repo build a aarch64 cross-compile toolchain (stage 1) and LFS environment (stage 2) to be run on a Raspberry Pi Compute Module 4 with the default Raspberry Pi bootloader and slightly modified kernel image.
 This has been tested on a amd64 build machine.

 # Setup